chihyi-lin/Emotion-Classification/Progress Report Wiki.md

+# Session 2: 2022-04-25
+## Goals for today (fill at the beginning of each work week)
+* Meeting
+* Figure out the F score to predict emotions

+## Goals achieved (fill at the end of each work week)
+* Meeting completed and questions answered

+## Plans for next week (fill at the end of each work week)
+* Complete the implementation of evalation
+* Start baseline method

+## Remarks
+* Next week only Lai will attend the meeting, and he prefers the timeslot from 9:45am to 11:15am because he would like to attend another class afterwards

 # Session 1: 2022-04-11
 ## Goals for today (fill at the beginning of each work week)
 * Look at data